wavebeem/wavebeem.com/src/drafts/review-mina-the-hollower/index.md

 The specifics of Pipistrello vs Mina are quite different, yet my Pros & Cons list would look very similar at a high level.

+It's a real shame I didn't like this game, because I loved Shovel Knight.
+And I'm not even much of a Mega Man fan.

 ---

 I'm shelving this game after 6 hours.
 I beat the tutorial boss three times (once